Buggy-Virus/buggy-virus.github.io/_posts/2017-10-3-tilt-toxicity-and-the-trench.markdown

 There are two effects that mainly contribute to people feeling like they are in the Trench.
 The first effect is instances where the difference between one’s team and the opponents’ team skill sum excluding the player is greater than the upper bound of the player’s skill probability distribution.
 Thus the player is unable to affect the outcome of the match.
 I’ll refer to this as the **True Trench**.

 The second phenomenon that causes people to feel that they are in the Trench are when players have a MMR near their mean skill.
 Their MMR may be oscillating, making them believe that they are gaining MMR as they should be, then losing it due to factors out of their control, but in reality they are within the band of MMR that we would expect them to sit in according to the variance of their skill probability distribution.
-I’ll refer to this as the virtual Trench.
+I’ll refer to this as the Virtual Trench.

 &nbsp;